mathisbot/opengl-fps/README.md

 ## Getting started
 <a name="getting-started"></a>

+#### Try the game
 If you just want to try out the game, simply download the `release.zip` file.

-Currently, the game files contained in this directory are only compatible with 64-bit Windows systems.
+Please note that the game files given in this zip-file are only compatible with 64-bit Windows systems.
 In the future, I plan to compile the project for other widespread systems (Linux and 32-bit).

-For the moment, no menu has been implemented: there's no way to change your keys from within the game.
+For the moment, no interface or menu has been implemented, so that there's no way to change  key bindings from within the game.
-Furthermore, it is likely that default bindings won't be modifiable in the final version of the game.
+Furthermore, it is likely that default bindings won't be modifiable in the final version of the game (you will only be able to modify bindings for the game session).

 Current bindings are detailed in <a href="#usage">Usage</a>.

+#### Edit code

 Otherwise, follow these steps:

+<p align="right">(<a href="#readme-top">Up</a>)</p>

 ### Prerequisites
 <a name="prerequisites"></a>

 * C : Any compiler will do.
 I personally used GCC 13.2.0 through [WinLibs][winlibs-url].
-* SDL : Download the development (`devel`) version of SDL2.
+* SDL2 : Download the development (`devel`) version of SDL2.
+I chose the `mingw` one.
+Inside the zip file are the 32- and 64-bit SDL library files.
+Choose the one that suits your system.
+* SDL_mixer : As with SDL, download the development (`devel`) version of SDL_mixer.
 I chose the `mingw` one.
 Inside the zip file are the 32- and 64-bit SDL library files.
 Choose the one that suits your system.

 ### Installation